Jump to:

 Imaging

-Lumbar magnetic resonance imaging with gadolinium may demonstrate hypertrophy and enhancement of nerve roots in CIDP.
-Peripheral nerve enlargement can be detected with neuromuscular ultrasound, characterized by increased nerve cross-sectional area, which correlates with conduction block, disease severity, and functional disability.12 One study used ultrasound to distinguish AIDP from CIDP.
-In contrast to CIDP, AIDP demonstrated enlarged vagal or cervical nerve root with sparing of sensory nerves13
+One study used ultrasound to distinguish AIDP from CIDP.
+In contrast to CIDP, AIDP demonstrated enlarged vagal or cervical nerve roots with sparing of sensory nerves.13

 Supplemental assessment tools

 Diagnosis of AIDP and CIDP hinges on clinical features, electrodiagnosis, and spinal fluid examination.
-Common to electrodiagnostic workup of both AIDP and CIDP is the demonstration of primary demyelination, adhering to the following published criteria: (1) reduced motor nerve conduction velocity (NCV), (2) motor conduction block and/or abnormal temporal dispersion, (3) prolonged distal motor latency (DML), and (4) prolonged or absent F-wave responses.
+Common to the electrodiagnostic workup of both AIDP and CIDP is the demonstration of primary demyelination, adhering to the following published criteria: (1) reduced motor nerve conduction velocity (NCV), (2) motor conduction block and/or abnormal temporal dispersion, (3) prolonged distal motor latency (DML), and (4) prolonged or absent F-wave responses.
 Criteria differ quantitatively between the 2 conditions in the percentage of change from normal values and the required number of abnormal parameters.13

-EFNS/PNS electrodiagnostic criteria for CIDP10
+EFNS/PNS electrodiagnostic criteria for CIDP11

 • Reduction in motor NCV ≥30% below the lower limit of normal (LLN) in 2 nerves.

-• Absence of F-waves in 2 nerves if their distal CMAP amplitudes are ≥20% of the LLN and at least 1 other demyelinating parameter in at least 1 other nerve.
+• Absence of F-waves in 2 nerves if their distal CMAP amplitudes are ≥20% of the LLN AND ≥1 other demyelinating parameter in≥1 other nerve.

-• Abnormal temporal dispersion in ≥2 nerves (>30% duration increase between the proximal and distal CMAP).
+• Abnormal temporal dispersion in ≥2 nerves: >30% duration increase between the proximal and distal CMAP.

 Strict compliance with published evidence-based diagnostic criteria is paramount, since one-third of CIDP patients in the US have reportedly been incorrectly diagnosed and possibly receiving inappropriate treatment.19